salilab/bayesian_hdx/README.md

 Used to restrain the value of the protection factor, useful for incorporating estimates from MD simulation or NMR data.
 Can be formulated as a Gaussian or empirical prior.
 Default = None.

 #### NaturalAbundancePrior
 A prior to represent the distribution of expected protection factors found in globular proteins.
-The default prior is an empirical function based on a survey of HDX experts (read, we made up a curve that looks reasonable).
+The default prior is an empirical function based on a survey of HDX experts (read: we made up a curve that looks reasonable).

 ## 3) Sampling

 A single Markov chain can be initiated.
 Several sampling parameters can be adjusted for the expert user to optimize mixing and obtain the desired acceptance ratios:

-* pct_moves - The percentage of residue protection factors that are moved each MC step (default=50.
+* `pct_moves` - The percentage of residue protection factors that are moved each MC step (default=50.
-* adjacency - The maximum step size (in grid points) for a single MC move (default = 0.2 * grid_size for annealing, 0.1*grid_size for production)
+* `adjacency` - The maximum step size (in grid points) for a single MC move (default = 0.2 * grid_size for annealing, 0.1*grid_size for production)
-* steps - Number of MC steps
+* `steps` - Number of MC steps

 Percent_moves defines the number of residues that are perturbed for each MC step (0-100) during production runs.